idahdam/ezcookforme/README.md

 1. This `README.md` is a modified version of the default create-react-app README.md.
 For the default README.md, you can visit create-react-app official Github repository [here](https://github.com/facebook/create-react-app).

-2. Auth0 callback URL is currently redirecting to https://ezcookfor.me, if you're running locally, most likely you won't be able to go to the admin page.
-Contact me for changing the callback URL of the Auth0.

 Best Regards,

 EZCOOKFORME team